pawelmaryon/Job-Interview-Pokemon/README.md

 **Database initialization**
 ## Linux
 *To download and install MariaDB on linux go to https://mariadb.org/download/?t=repo-config&d=20.04+%22focal%22&v=10.5&r_m=xtom_ams
-Choose a distribution
-and follow the steps that will appear below*.
+Choose a distribution and follow the steps that appear*.
 To start server on Linux:
  - `sudo service mariadb start` or
  - `sudo systemctl start mariadb`
 ## Mac
 ### To install MariaDB on Mac you can use Homebrew package manager
-1. install homebrew if you dont have it already installed `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+1. Install Homebrew if you don't have it already installed `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. next install MariaDB
 `brew install mariadb`